thanhan92-f1/rpki-core/README.md

 # Overview

-This project is the core certification authority (CA) for the RIPE NCC RPKI infrastructure.
-It maintains and runs all hosted member CAs as well as the RIPE NCC "production CA" (containing only the resources assigned to RIPE) and the "All Resources CA" (the parent of the production CA with all Numbered Resources).
+This project is the core certification authority (CA) for the RIPE NCC & APNIC RPKI infrastructure.
+It maintains and runs all hosted member CAs as well as the RIPE NCC & APNIC "production CA" (containing only the resources assigned to RIPE & APNIC) and the
+"All Resources CA" (the parent of the production CA with all Numbered Resources).

 Non-hosted CAs also access this system to retrieve or revoke their resource certificates through the up-down protocol.